Safeguarding at Sugar Hill Primary

 We follow strict procedures to ensure that everyone who works with our children is vetted, keeping our children as safe as possible.
 Ongoing checks and ‘whistle-blowing’ are in line with current policy.
 Further information is detailed in our Safer Recruitment Policy

 - Staff are trained in Child Protection issues and they are aware of the procedures to follow.
-Whole School staff and governor training was last completed October 2018 and was led by Mrs Legge our Safeguarding Lead.
+Whole School staff and governor training is led by Mrs Legge our Safeguarding Lead.

 - Safeguarding Team attend Designated Safeguarding Training and also complete E Learning in Safeguarding.